GovernanceDataAlliance/GDA-Dashboard/blog/_posts/2016-02-19-a-guide-to-the-data-available-on-the-governance-data-alliance-website.md

 **organization:** Name of the organization that produces the data set

-product_description
-A short description of what the product assesses, in plain English terms product_logo
+**product_description:** A short description of what the product assesses, in plain English terms

-Full URL to a jpg or png version of the product logo.
+**product_logo:** Full URL to a jpg or png version of the product logo.

-product_name
-The alphanumeric name of the dataset in question (e.g. Global Integrity Report) region
+**product_name:** The alphanumeric name of the dataset in question (e.g. Global Integrity Report)

-Country’s regional classification, according to the World Bank.
-There are East Asia and Pacific, Europe and Central Asia, Latin America and the Caribbean, Middle East and North Africa, North America, South Asia, and Sub-Saharan Africa. score
+**region:** Country’s regional classification, according to the World Bank.
+There are East Asia and Pacific, Europe and Central Asia, Latin America and the Caribbean, Middle East and North Africa, North America, South Asia, and Sub-Saharan Africa.

-Country’s rating in the particular assessment for a given year score_range
+**score:** Country’s rating in the particular assessment for a given year

-Ranges by which scores are broken down, from best to worst score_text
+**score_range:** Ranges by which scores are broken down, from best to worst

-Provides richer context for “score” values that also might contain additional, companion information. short_name
+**score_text:** Provides richer context for “score” values that also might contain additional, companion information.

-A machine readable version of the product name with no spaces or caps (e.g. global_integrity_report). units
+**short_name:** A machine readable version of the product name with no spaces or caps (e.g. global_integrity_report).

-Unit in which the score is measured (example: no unit, percentage, United States Dollars, Millions of United States Dollars, etc…) units_abbr
+**units:** Unit in which the score is measured (example: no unit, percentage, United States Dollars, Millions of United States Dollars, etc…)

-Abbreviation for the unit in which the score is measured (example: %, USD, M USD, etc…) year
+**units_abbr:** Abbreviation for the unit in which the score is measured (example: %, USD, M USD, etc…)

-This refers to the year assessed, the year the data was gathered, the year it was published, and/or the year it was updated; see the notes field and each producer's website for details.
+**year:** This refers to the year assessed, the year the data was gathered, the year it was published, and/or the year it was updated; see the notes field and each producer's website for details.